SEO copy vs conversion copy

-Our local TD bank recently ran a promotion to attract new clients.
+Our local TD bank ran a promotion to attract new clients.
 I noted that they were offering an Apple iPod as a free gift, not a $5.00 toaster that was likely to catch fire the first time it was plugged in.
 Outsourced-to-the-lowest-bidder, automated or just plain crappy content = worthless gift.
 It sends a very negative message and is bad for business.
-Put your all into each post or hire someone committed to content excellence.
+Put your all into each post or hire someone committed to creating content excellence.
 Your content gift needs to be epic; that means better than any of your competitors are publishing.

 Pitch too early and you may never be selling at all

 Keep the “gift” — your informative blog posts, downloadable freemium item or something else of value, like VIP access to special web pages — completely separate from your sales copy.

 Of course you want them to check out your About Us page and what you bring to the marketplace.
 And once they’ve decided to look at the services and real estate inventory you offer, it’s perfectly okay to “sell” them.
 I’m assuming here that you have services and listings your customers will genuinely benefit from, so do your very best to convert those qualified visitors into customers.
 On a page with MLS Reciprocity IDX listings, adding a form that enables the visitor to contact you is perfectly okay.
 On a marketing page it may even be a sin not to ask them to fill in an information request form.

 Live up to the value expectations of your audience.